-Federico Cuatlacuatl, an artist born in San Francisco Coapan, Cholula, Puebla, Mexico, and currently based in Virginia, is a dynamic creative force whose work is deeply rooted in the intersection of Latinx immigration, social art practice, and cultural sustainability.
+Federico Cuatlacuatl, an artist born in San Francisco Coapan, Cholula, Puebla, Mexico, and currently based in Virginia, is invested in an artistic practice at the intersection of Nahua immigration, social art practice, and cultural sustainability.

 Federico's recent research and artistic production pivot around the convergence of transborder indigeneity, the experiences of migrant indigenous diasporas, and the possibilities of Nahua futurisms.
 His thought-provoking work has garnered recognition on both national and international stages, with independent productions screened at various esteemed film festivals and exhibitions featured in museums and galleries across the globe.

-In 2016, Federico took a pivotal step in the art world by founding the Rasquache Artist Residency in Puebla, Mexico.
-This initiative serves as a testament to his dedication to socially engaged works and binational endeavors, while also offering a platform for artists to explore their creative potential.
+In 2016, Federico took a pivotal step towards communality in his practice by founding the Rasquache Artist Residency in Puebla, Mexico.
+This initiative serves as a testament to his dedication to socially engaged works and binational endeavors, while also offering a platform for artists to explore their creative endeavors in communal contexts.